 The Belgian legal system has a legal professional privilege.
 Lawyers cannot, with a few exceptions, reveal confidential information entrusted to them in the context of representing a client.
-Lawyers admitted to the Bar ("advocaten" in Dutch, "avocats" in French)207 are subject to a duty of attorneyclient privilege, which is called "professional secrecy."208
+Lawyers admitted to the Bar ("advocaten" in Dutch, "avocates" in French)208 are subject to a duty of attorney-client privilege, which is called "professional secrecy."209

 The obligation of strict professional secrecy for lawyers in Belgium is laid down in the Belgian Bar's Code of Ethics, rules of professional conduct that lawyers are obliged to comply with.
 The Belgian Constitutional Court has held that the legal basis for this professional secrecy obligation is a combination of Articles 10, 11, and 22 of the Belgian Constitution as interpreted in light of Articles 6 and 8 of the European Convention on Human Rights and Articles 7 and 47 of the European Union Charter.
-Further, Article 458 of the Belgian Criminal Code includes a sanction for lawyers who vio-
+Further, Article 458 of the Belgian Criminal Code includes a sanction for lawyers who violate professional secrecy.210 Professional secrecy can also be considered as part of the contractual obligation between the lawyer and the client.